Gabon - Tips

 the requirements of the electoral decrees.
 When the BDG appeared

-win the election by default, the Gabonese
+likely to win the election by default, the Gabonese

 military toppled M'Ba in a